 As for whether HGN is scientific, the Court cited People v.
 Stoll (1989) 49 Cal.3d 1136, where the Court said by reason of the potential breadth of the term “scientific” in the Kelly/Frye doctrine, the courts often refer “to its narrow ‘common sense’ purpose, i.e., to protect the jury from techniques which, though ‘new,’ novel, or ‘ “experimental,” ‘ convey a ‘ “misleading aura of certainty.”

-Mr. Leahy’s case was sent back to the trial court in Orange County for a Kelly hearing to determine whether the HGN evidence is admissible.
+The Supreme Court sent Mr. Leahy’s case back to the trial court in Orange County for a Kelly hearing to determine whether the HGN evidence would be admissible evidence at trial.
 Depending on the outcome of that hearing, the judgment could be reinstated or a new trial could be ordered.

 The citation for this opinion is People v.
 Leahy (1994) 8 Cal.
 4th 587.